smsummers1/e15/independent-study/README.md

 # Importing Excel data files into a MySQL database

+This tutorial covers several techniques to import an excel data file into a MySQL database.
+We discuss how to manually import excel data, how to utilize the Excel Import to MySQL option in Excel, how to write raw php code using a spreadsheet-reader library to import the data, to finally utilizing the PHP Framework Laravel and a Maatwebsite package to import the data.

+Depending on what your application needs will help you decide how to implement the import of the excel spreadsheet.  ***put examples of when you might use each of these different options***

 ### How to manually import excel data files into a MySQL database

 1. Open Excel file